OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-open-dialog.md

     </div>
     ```

-1. Open the app.js file.
+4. Open the app.js file.

-5. Just below the line that assigns a click handler to the `freeze-header` button, add the following code.
-You will create the `openDialog` method in a later step.
+5. Below the line that assigns a click handler to the `freeze-header` button, add the following code.
+You'll create the `openDialog` method in a later step.

     ```js
     $('#open-dialog').click(openDialog);
     ```

-6. Just below the `freezeHeader` function add the following declaration.
-This variable will be used to hold an object in the parent page's execution context that acts as a kind of middleman to the dialog page's execution context.
+6. Below the `freezeHeader` function add the following declaration.
+This variable is used to hold an object in the parent page's execution context that acts as an intermediator to the dialog page's execution context.

     ```js
     let dialog = null;
     ```

-1. Just the declaration of `dialog`, add the following function.
+7. Below the declaration of `dialog`, add the following function.
 The important thing to notice about this code is what is *not* there: there is no call of `Excel.run`.
 This is because the API to open a dialog is shared among all Office hosts, so it is part of the Office JavaScript Common API, not the Excel-specific API.

     ```js
     function openDialog() {